 hey there, I'm Sarah

 Since Fulton was born in May 2020 he’s gone on about 40+ different flights and Peter born in July 2021 he’s been on 8+ so far!
-We are by all means not extreme experts but I’d like to think we got a thing or two down by now!
+We are by all means not experts but I’d like to think we got a thing or two down by now!
 I’ve travel with Fulton by myself, with Fulton and Mason and with Fulton, Peter and Mason.
 It can be hard, exhausting to keep those littles moods up, manage all the things during a day full of travel!
-I’m here to hopefully make it a little less daunting and stressful!
+This is not the end all be all of tips and tricks but hopefully can leave you a little more confident and a little less daunting and stressful!

 no 1.
 Pack lightly but comfortably…

 with whatever that may need to fit your families needs to make the trip smoother for everyone! less you pack less you have carry around and in/out of the airport!
 If that extra book, toy, snack, etc will make the travel day a little less stressful and keep the peace…we just bring it!